GraninNikita/DVA-C02/README.md

     - `NONE` - Lambda doesn't perform any authentication before invoking your function.
 However, your function's resource-based policy is always in effect and must grant public access before your function URL can receive requests. **Choose this option to allow public, unauthenticated access to your function URL.**
+- `Unable to import module` error - Install the missing modules locally to your application’s folder.
+Package the folder into a ZIP file and upload it to AWS Lambda.

 # X-Ray